Remote contract work for finance professionals.

 Ranking and preference rating

 You are shown two or more AI responses to the same prompt and asked to rank them in order of quality.
-This type of task — called RLHF (reinforcement learning from human feedback) — is one of the most common formats in AI training work and requires no technical knowledge to complete.
+This type of task — called RLHF (reinforcement learning from human feedback) — is a common format in AI training work and requires no technical knowledge.

 Building rubrics and evaluation frameworks